OCWC22/RL-stablebaseline-scientist/coding_updates_1.md

 ### Future Work:
 - Fill in repository URL once available.
 - Keep README updated as scripts and functionality are implemented.

+## 05-03-2025 - Fixed Environment Setup and Tests

+### Files Updated:
+- `/Users/chen/Projects/RL-stablebaseline-scientist/tests/test_env_utils.py`: Updated test assertions to handle API changes in Stable Baselines3 v2.6.0

+### Description:
+Fixed compatibility issues with the test suite by creating a dedicated virtual environment and updating test assertions to handle both list and tuple return types for `infos` in the vectorized environment step method.

+### Reasoning:
+Stable Baselines3 v2.6.0 changed the return type of `infos` from a list to a tuple in the `step()` method of vectorized environments.
+The test was updated to accept both formats for better compatibility across versions.

+### Trade-offs:
+- The test is now more flexible but slightly less strict about the exact return type.

+### Considerations:
+- Using an isolated virtual environment avoids conflicts with system-wide packages like `langchain_openai` and `deepeval` that were causing Pydantic version conflicts.

+### Future Work:
+- Update requirements.txt to specify exact version constraints for all dependencies.
+- Consider adding version-specific test branches if more API differences are discovered.